 Should I track both in my risk register?

 Yes.
-Tracking both in your risk register demonstrates mature risk management, helps justify control investments, supports audit requirements, and enables better prioritization decisions.
+Tracking both in your risk register demonstrates mature risk management, helps justify control investments, supports audit requirements, and allows better prioritization decisions.

 How do I score inherent risk without controls?